Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients

 WD--MD binary systems are crucial astrophysical laboratories, responsible for a diverse array of energetic phenomena.
 The specific manifestation depends on key physical parameters, such as the binary separation and the strength of the magnetic interaction.
-These systems give rise to various phenomena, including classical cataclysmic variables (CVs), which exhibit novae and dwarf novae outbursts, and magnetic cataclysmic variables (mCVs), a category that includes polars, low-accretion rate polars (LARPs), and intermediate polars (IPs).
+These systems give rise to various phenomena, including classical cataclysmic variables (CVs), which exhibit novae and dwarf novae outbursts, and magnetic cataclysmic variables (mCVs), a category that includes Polars, low-accretion rate polars (LARPs; also known as ``pre-polars''), and intermediate polars (IPs).
 Crucially, the orbital periods of these close binary systems overlap with the range observed for LPTs, providing a natural basis for the binary origin.
 This overlap is illustrated in Figure \ref{CVperiod}, which displays the period distributions for these populations alongside those of the known LPTs.
 Notably, the confirmed WD--MD binary LPTs, ILT J1101+5521 and GLEAM-X J0704-37, fall squarely within this period range, near the classical ``period gap'' observed in CV populations.
 However, the binary origin can not account for the entire LPT population.
 Approximately half of the known LPTs exhibit periods significantly shorter than the canonical $\sim$80-minute orbital period minimum for CVs and mCVs (indicated by the grey region in Figure \ref{CVperiod}).
-This discrepancy strongly suggests an alternative origin for these shorter-period systems, reinforcing the hypothesis that they may be powered by the rotation of isolated neutron stars or WDs.
+This discrepancy strongly suggests an alternative origin for these shorter-period systems and reinforces the hypothesis that they may result from the rotation of neutron stars or WDs.